 How was Kim Philby able to deceive his colleagues, the people that were closest to him, the people whom he socialized with and, in particular, drank with – Philby was an alcoholic! – for decades?
 And, more importantly why?
 What was the main motive behind his decision to become a double agent?

-The cast also includes Anna Maxwell Martin (Motherland), Adrian Edmonson, and a very familiar face for Billions fans among you: Stephen Kunken aka Ari Spyros will also co-star with Damian in A Spy Among Friends!
+The cast also includes Anna Maxwell Martin (Motherland), Adrian Edmonson, and a very familiar face for Billions fans among you: Stephen Kunken aka Ari Spyros is also a co-star in A Spy Among Friends!
 Damian and Stephen share a love for football and English Premiere League in particular.
 While Damian supports Liverpool, Stephen is a big fan of Tottenham Spurs.
-I expect a lot of football watching during the breaks!
+Given that Nick Murphy is also a huge LFC fan, I am sure there was a lot football talk during filming!

 This sometimes happens during the weekend of filming Episode 402 when @SpursOfficial plays @LFC and Axe and Spyros meet in Brooklyn for a derby that of course Spyros loses.
 Never bet against Axe, Liverpool, or @lewis_damian @SHO_Billions pic.twitter.com/qzn7ls8HEZ